ouattararomuald/android-image-slider/index.md

 ## Image Loader

 `Slider` comes with Picasso as dependency to load images.
-If you want to use another library, you must extends `ImageLoader#Factory` and pass your factory to `SliderAdapter.
+If you want to use another library, you must extend `ImageLoader#Factory` and pass your factory to `SliderAdapter.

 You can take a look at the `PicassoImageLoaderFactory` implementation below.